-8. Championship Awards- National Championships will consist of 5 National Match events-

-Any .22 Pistol 900 match, M9 match, Any Centrefire 900 match, Any Revolver match and Distinguished Revolver, plus the Rimfire Mayleigh match.
+8. Championship Awards- National Championships will consist of 4 National match events-Any .22 Pistol 900 match, M9 match, Any Centrefire 900 match and Distinguished Revolver, plus the Rimfire Mayleigh match and the CPT Standard .22 Match international Postal events.
+Competitors in the CPT Standard .22 Match will use their Any .22 grade.
+Where possible the Any .45 calibre match will also be accomodated.
 National Championship medals will be awarded for the first 3 places in each grade in the contested matches, as well as for the first 3 highest placed juniors in each event, the 6 match open aggregate and the 6 match Junior aggregate.
-3 Medals will also be awarded for the National Team Selection Match Aggregate- being the first 3 places in the 1800 aggregate of the Any .22 900 and Any Centrefire 900 matches or where permitted a 2700 aggregate including the Any .45 900 match.
+4 Medals will also be awarded for the National Team Selection Match Aggregate- being the first 4 places in the aggregate of the Any .22 900 and Any Centrefire 900 matches.

-9. The Events
+9. The Events-

-- 9.1 Standard .22 Pistol Match- National Match 30 shot course of fire with a gun conforming to the Standard .22 Pistol specifications.
-This is a supplementary match. - 9.2 Any .22 Pistol Match- May be either the National Match or the 900 match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.3 Distinguished Revolver Match National Match 30 shot course of fire with a revolver conforming to the Distinguished Revolver specifications. - 9.4 Any Centrefire Match- May be either the National Match course or the 900 match course of fire with a gun conforming to the Any Centrefire Pistol or Revolver specifications. - 9.5 Mayleigh Match- The 30 shot Mayleigh Match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.6 M9 Match National Match 30 shot course of fire with a pistol conforming to the M9 Service Pistol specifications. - 9.7 Any Revolver/ Any Sights Match- this is a supplementary event that mimics the Harry Reeves Memorial match that our team shoots at Camp Perry.
-The course of fire is the 30 shot National Match course and the handgun used must be a revolver that conforms to the Any Centrefire Pistol or Revolver Rules.
-As in the USA, very few competitors shoot the Any Centrefire match with an any-sight revolver.
-This match is meant to stimulate the use of these guns which dominated International competition in the past.
+- 9.1 Standard .22 pistol Match- National match 30 shot course of fire with a gun conforming to the Standard .22 Pistol specifications. - 9.2 Any .22 Pistol Match May be either the National Match or the 900 match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.3 Distinguished revolver Match National match 30 shot course of fire with a revolver conforming to the Distinguished Revolver specifications. - 9.4 Any Centrefire Match May be either the National Match course or the 900 match course of fire with a gun conforming to the Any Centrefire Pistol or Revolver specifications. - 9.5 Mayleigh Match- The 30 shot Mayleigh match course of fire with a gun conforming to the Any .22 Pistol or Revolver specifications. - 9.6 M9 Match National match 30 shot course of fire with with a pistol conforming to the M9 service pistol specifications. - 9.7 Any Revolver/ Any sights Match- this is a supplementary event that mimics the Harry Reeves Memorial match that our team competes in at the Camp Perry NRA National matches.
+The course of fire is the 30 shot National Match course and the handgun used must be a revolver that conforms to the Any Centrefire Pistol or Revolver rules.
+As in the USA, very few competitors here shoot the Any Centrefire match with an any-sight revolver, this match is meant to stimulate the use of these guns which dominated International competition in the past.

-- 9.8 Any .45 calibre Semiautomatic Pistol or Revolver match- May be either the National Match course or the 900 match course of fire with a gun conforming to the Any .45 calibre semi-automatic Pistol or Revolver specifications. - 9.9 1800 Match- An aggregate of the Any .22 900 Match and the Any Centrefire 900 match. - 9.10 2700 Match- An aggregate of all 3 900 matches- Any .22 900 match, Any Centrefire 900 match and Any .45 900 match.
-This is the standard course of fire in International level matches.
+- 9.8 Any .45 calibre Semiautomatic Pistol or Revolver match- May be either the National Match course or the 900 match course of fire with a gun conforming to the Any .45 calibre Semiautomatic Pistol or Revolver specifications. - 9.9 1800 Match- An aggregate of the Any .22 900 match and the Any Centrefire 900 Match - 9.10 2700 Match- An aggregate of all 3 900 matches- Any .22 900 match, Any Centrefire 900 Match and Any .45 900 match.
+This is the normal course for International level matches.